May be more willingness to co-parent

 Greater likelihood of future compliance with the agreement

-In divorce and family mediation, the parties make their own decisions, with the help of a mediator.
-This means that the parties need not relinquish control of major life decisions to a Judge (who does not know your family) and eliminates the serious uncertainty of not knowing how a Judge might decide your case.
-This also allows parties to reach more creative agreements (vs. solutions imposed by a Judge) that are tailored to your family.
+The parties make their own decisions, with the help of a mediator.
+This eliminates the uncertainty of someone who doesn't know your family making decisions about your life.
+This also allows parties to reach more creative agreements that are tailored to your family.

-Confidentiality in mediation allows discussion of settlement options, of personal history, and even emotions- kindness, appreciation, anger, hurt, and regret - without risk of this information being used against you in Court.
-Both parties are free to explore options without fear that your efforts will be used against you in the event of litigation.
+Confidentiality in mediation means parties are free to explore options without fear that your efforts will be used against you in the event of litigation.
 If mediation doesn't work, both parties are still free to go to Court.